Swift Tales 2

 Prototypes

-But through prototyping in Xcode, I learned that anything that requires dynamic positioning based on screen bounds is troublesome in SwiftUI.
-Unlike web, SwiftUI has stricter parent/child relationship rules that make it challenging to program context menu to act as expected.
+But through prototyping in Xcode, I learned that anything that requires constantly updated positioning based is troublesome in SwiftUI.
+Unlike web, SwiftUI has stricter parent/child relationship rules that make it messy to program Context Menu to act as expected.
 I was in a bind.

-Joe felt strongly that within our timeline building something custom wasn’t feasible.
-He also pointed out the future cost of maintaining something potentially fragile and complicated especially when SwiftUI already provides a very similar component, Menu.
+Joe felt strongly that building something custom wasn’t feasible within the known future.
+He also pointed out the future cost of maintaining something fragile and complicated especially when SwiftUI already provides a very similar component, Menu.
 (And it’s so easy to use).

 Through this experience, I helped develop a philosophy the TPL team now tries to stick to:

-- Dig into the SwiftUI docs for solutions (and create a prototype)
+1. Dig into the SwiftUI docs for a native solution (and create a prototype)

-- If that fails, quickly gauge how difficult it is to go full custom and review it with Brand and iOS engineers (and create a prototype)
+3. If that fails, quickly gauge how difficult it is to go fully custom and review it with Brand and iOS engineers (and create a prototype)

 I created an example of a SwiftUI Menu and discovered that the only detail we could adjust were optional icons next to the text (which, after reviewing with Brand, we hoped to avoid using anyway).